magento/devdocs/guides/v2.3/rest/tutorials/inventory/create-customer.md

 ## Generate the customer's access token {#get-token}

 To generate a customer's access token, you must specify the customer's username and password in the payload.
-You do not specify an admin {% glossarytooltip 34ecb0ab-b8a3-42d9-a728-0b893e8c0417 %}authorization{% endglossarytooltip %} token.
+You do not specify an admin [authorization](https://glossary.magento.com/authorization) token.

 By default, a customer token is valid for 1 hour.
 To change this value, click **Stores** > Settings > **Configuration** > **Services** > **OAuth** > **Access Token Expiration**.
 Then enter a new value for **Customer Token Lifetime (hours)**.